Run your functions from a package file in Azure

 • When running on a Premium plan, make sure to eliminate cold starts.

-• When running on a Dedicated plan, make sure you've enabled Always On.
+• When you're running on a Dedicated plan, ensure you enable Always On.

 Manually uploading a package to Blob Storage

 To deploy a zipped package when using the URL option, you must create a .zip compressed deployment package and upload it to the destination.
-This example deploys to a container in Blob Storage.
+The following procedure deploys to a container in Blob Storage:

 1. Create a .zip package for your project using the utility of your choice.

-2. In the Azure portal, search for your storage account name or browse for it in storage accounts.
+2. In the Azure portal, search for your storage account name or browse for it in the storage accounts list.

 3. In the storage account, select Containers under Data storage.